Aayush-bit/Blog-App/README.md

 Here, these variables represent:

-- ACCESS_TOKEN_SECRET - This is the secret key of your access token and should be long, unique, like some long random string.
+- ACCESS_TOKEN_SECRET - This is for the secret key of your access token and should be some long random string(recommended).

-- REFRESH_TOKEN_SECRET - This is the secret key of your refresh token and should be long, unique, like some long random string.
+- REFRESH_TOKEN_SECRET - This is for the secret key of your refresh token and should be some long random string(recommended).

-- DBHOSTNAME - This is the hostname of your database.
+- DBHOSTNAME - This is for the hostname of your database.

-- DBNAME - This is the name of your database.
+- DBNAME - This is for the name of your database.

 ## Usage